HXWY/Grite/README.md

 # Grite
-🖌️ A commandline tool to convert GIFs to spritesheets
+🖌️ A command line tool to convert GIFs to sprite sheets

 ### What is Grite?